This monument was not recorded by the CFHS survey.

 even them also that sleep in Jesus will God bring with him.”

 In Memory of Ann wife of Geo.
 Owen

 Who died at Oxford Oct 7th 1880 aged 73

 George Owen (c 1813-1861)

-It is most likely that he married Ann Thompson, the 29 year old daughter of George Thompson, a cabinet maker.
+He married Ann Thompson, the 29 year old daughter of Edward Thompson, a cabinet maker.
 The wedding took place at St Botolph’s Church on May 23rd 1839.
 At this time George was working as a cook but the marriage entry in the parish records state he was from Manchester and this is where they seem to have started married life.
 (1841 census).
 It seems George also ran a drapery business in Manchester.

 By 1861 he was cook at Clare College and lived with Ann in Merton Cottage, Northampton Street / Queen’s Road Cambridge.
 Merton Cottage was and still is a substantial house.

 After his death one of his creditors was John Page Clayton, a local fishmonger.

 Ann was born in Cambridge on 23rd July 1808.
 She was the daughter of Edward and Mary Thompson and baptised in St Benedict’s church.
 Her father died in November 1810 when he was 40 years old.
 A month later Mary gave birth to their fourth child Susanna.
 It is not known when or how Ann met George Owen.
 In 1851 she was staying with her sister Susanna Thurlbourn in Trinity Street, and is described as the wife of a draper.